paraickenny/SVS-ImageDescription-metadata-editor/README.md

 **** exiftool.exe by Phil Harvey, can be obtained from https://www.sno.phy.queensu.ca/~phil/exiftool/

 To use, simply drag the exported .svs file onto the batch file icon.
-Note: Exported file must be already in same directory as batch file icon.
+Note: The file to convert must be already in same directory as batch file icon.

 Metadata will be edited, file will be exported to a subdirectory ("processed\"), original file will be deleted.